clinicalml/realhumaneval/task_upload/tasks (1).md

 ```
 This is a special calculator that keeps track of the previous operations performed.
-Note that the operations like add are not the standard ones and this is on purpose
+Note that operations like add or sutract are not the standard ones---this is on purpose.

-Your job is to fix some remaining bugs in the calculator class:
+Your job is to fix the following remaining bugs in the Calculator class:

-- you should not modify the behavior add, subtract, multiply, divide methods in terms of the calculation
+- You should not modify the two lines of code in the add, subtract, multiply, and divide methods.

-- make sure that the add, subtract, multiply, divide methods only execute if the input is valid, if the input is not valid, the method should return WITHOUT doing anything or raising any errors.
+- Ensure that the add, subtract, multiply, and divide methods only execute if the input is valid.
+If the input is not valid, the method should return WITHOUT doing anything or raising any errors.

-- fix the implementation of undo_last_operation by relying on the previous_operations list.
+- Fix the implementation of undo_last_operation by using the previous_operations list.

 ```